Game Preview: Swamp Rabbits vs Atlanta Gladiators (7:05pm)

 TONIGHT'S STORYLINES

-The Greenville Swamp Rabbits (1st South, 1st East) look for their league-leading 18th victory and the team's fifth consecutive win over the Atlanta Gladiators (7th South, 12th East).
+The Greenville Swamp Rabbits (1st South, 1st East) look to add to their best start in franchise history and extend their series winning streak to seven-consecutive games over the Atlanta Gladiators (7th South, 12th East).

 BROADCAST INFORMATION